Region: Clifton, Bristol, England

-Getting There: Directions, GPX and App Link
+Getting There: Directions, GPX and Map

-- It was early on a Sunday morning, but the traffic was still pretty busy and I can imagine during the summer it will be a lot busier, but we parked here on the B3129 which is the road that goes over Clifton Suspension Bridge.
+- Start/Finish: It was early on a Sunday morning, but the traffic was still pretty busy and I can imagine during the summer it will be a lot busier, but we parked here on the B3129 which is the road that goes over Clifton Suspension Bridge.

 Hike Profile

-- Duration: 4 hours
+- Duration: 3–4 hours

-- Highest point: 358ft / 110m
+- Highest Point: 358ft / 110m

 - Difficulty: Easy (steep short climb), sometimes loose terrain through the woods.

-Hike Description & Pics
+Hike Description

-You are starting at ‘Suspension Bridge Road‘, but this area does get very busy pretty much every day, so plan ahead just in case you need to park somewhere else, but parking here is ideal, as you are very close to Clifton Observatory and then the bridge itself, which we are walking over.
+You are starting at ‘Suspension Bridge Road‘, this area does get very busy pretty much every day, so plan ahead just in case you need to park somewhere else, but parking here is ideal, as you are very close to Clifton Observatory and then the bridge itself, which we are walking over.

 As you walk towards the Observatory on the left there is what the locals call the ‘The Slidey Rock‘, which is a natural rockslide on the Avon Gorge next to the Clifton Suspension Bridge.
 It is a popular play feature which has become shiny due to the generations of Bristolians who have slid down the gradient.